rsaarelm/idm/README.md

   second half is fused in the first, the second map cannot be syntactically distinguished from the first.

-* Primitive types, chars, numeric types and booleans, are trimmed of Unicode whitespace like NBSP before being parsed.
+* Primitive types (chars, numeric types and booleans) are trimmed of Unicode whitespace like NBSP before being parsed.
 The main IDM algorithm treats NBSP as content instead of indentation.
 This allows you to do left-padded table rows without breaking IDM parsing by padding with NBSP, and still having